 Breakthrough New York transforms the lives of talented kids from low-income backgrounds by providing educational support from middle school through college and into careers.
 We also inspire talented young people to enter careers in education through our students-teaching-students model.
-Our goal is to create leaders who break the cycle of poverty in their families and affect positive change in their communities.
+Our goal is to create leaders who break the cycle of poverty in their families and effect positive change in their communities.

 We know that the students with the highest potential are most often the ones who are ignored in large public school classrooms.
 Teachers are often not able to devote the time or resources to cultivate their talent, yet these are the students who are most likely to be leaders and college graduates among their peers.
 Our organization was founded to harness and support the potential of these young people who, with our guidance, will change the trajectory of their lives.

 We began in 1999 as a first-in-class middle school program.
 Today, Breakthrough New York’s support continues through college graduation.
 That’s a 10-year commitment.
 It’s totally unprecedented in our field.

 We are not a large organization.
 Built from the ground up, we maximize the educational opportunity for over 500 students.
 In so doing, we contribute significantly to help break the cycle of poverty by positioning our kids to earn incomes to sustain themselves and their families.

 We are committed to growing to the point where we can support more students, right through their entire college experience and into their first jobs.
 We firmly believe it can be done.
 In point of fact, it must be done.

 We know what is required to provide a full, transformative experience for our students.
 We want our kids to leave the program ready and able to take their respective places, as vibrant contributors to our society.
 That is our goal.

 To do that, we found it’s not good enough to prepare students for high school, or even prepare them for college.
 As our name implies, Breakthrough, real breakthrough in the adult world, requires a commitment through higher education, which will lead to a lifetime of learning, impact and success.